Economics for Business

 In a nutshell

-Regardless of the sector an organisation operates in, individuals that can get the most out of its employees, whilst protecting it from non-compliance, are highly sought after.
-As well as being accredited by CIPD, our Human Resource Management (HRM) programme is designed around its national framework.
+Regardless of the sector a company works in, the Human Resources professional who can motivate employees, whilst protecting the organisation from non-compliance, is highly sought after.
+As well as being accredited by the Chartered Institute of Personnel and Development (CIPD), our Human Resource Management (HRM) undergraduate degree is designed around its national framework.
 This means that the modules you undertake have been developed to reflect industry best practice and the current needs of employers.
+The course is taught at our University of Salford campus close to Manchester city centre

 At Salford Business School, we make industry relevance a priority.
 So, as well as gaining the knowledge required for a successful career in business, you’ll develop the professional skills to help you make an impact in those all-important interviews.